sreerag-v/EcomProject/README.md

 ### Sales Report:
 You Can Create The SalesReport And Save Locally, Ive Already Added a Excel File For Demonstration:
 -   Excelize (Go Package)

+### System Architecher:
+Used Clean Architecher for File Organisatio:
+- Handler    -> Receives inputs, passes them to Use Cases, and translates outputs.
+- Usecase    -> Orchestrates business logic, interacts with Repositories for data operations.
+- Repository -> Handles data storage and retrieval, abstracting data access for Use Cases.

 ## Documentaion
 Check Out The Documentaion For Better Understading: